Re-union and national festival

 As the border was moved from ”Kongeåen” to its location of today, it created minorities on both sides of the new border.
 On the Danish side, the most German-minded people are living in the larger cities, amongst others in Sønderborg, where the Germans has placed a part of their marine and built a barrack and marine school.
 Today the German influence on the town of Sønderborg is mostly seen in form of the houses in Art Nouveau style as well as the most part of our lighthouses in the municipality, built during German rule.

-A part from our German kindergartens, schools and library we also have a museum in Sønderborg, telling about German history and culture - from the pride time under German rule until today as a minority, at the time being the Museum Nord Schleswig is closed due to renovation and expansion.
+A part from our German kindergartens, schools and library we also have a museum in Sønderborg, telling about German history and culture - from the pride time under German rule until today as a minority, at the time being the Museum Nord Schleswig is closed due to renovation and expansion and we look foreward to the new exhibition at the re-opening on Saturday 8 August 2020.

 The society Grænseforeningen was established in 1920 to support Danishness on both sides of the border.
 In 2020, they celebrate their 100-year establishment with a new website, a book on the society and their work as well as a quiz-game named “Lige til grænsen”.

 The re-unionification will be marked and celebrated in 2020, with new exhibitions at the Museum at Sønderborg Castle and Dybbøl Mill as well as events throughout the municipality of Sønderborg Kommune.
-One of the big events is the Royal run on Whit-Monday, when 17.000 participants join Crown prince Frederik on the run through Sønderborg.
-The final big event will be the national festival on Dybbøl Banke on July 11 2020, which you can wind up by watching the fine tattoo-show at Sønderborg Castle in addition to our tilting-at-the-ring festival in Sønderborg.
+One of the big events is the Royal Run on 12 September 2021, when more than 17.000 participants join Crown prince Frederik on the run through Sønderborg.
+The final big event will be the national festival midst June 2021.

-The programme of the celebration land wide will be announced January 10 2020 on the website Genforeningen2020.dk and you can already see some of the events in our municipality on the website Sonderborg.dk
+The programme of the celebration land wide will be announced January 10 2020 on the website Genforeningen2020.dk and you can already see some of the events in our municipality on the website Sonderborg.dk.
+Both websites are updated on cancelled and altereated events.